kalekundert/bind_dna/notebook/20190419_validate_exonuclease_assay/validate_exonuclease_assay.rst

 --------------
 2019/12/12:

-In my real assay, I will want full control of the buffer for the binding reactions.
+In my ultimate assay, I will want full control of the buffer for the binding reactions.
 Ideally that will mean purifying the protein/DNA fusions after expression, but since I've had a lot of trouble with that, diluting the expression reaction 10x into the binding reaction [Lam2011]_ will probably be